open-telemetry/opentelemetry-specification/specification/distributedcontext-api.md

  `DistributedContext`s is independent of the encoding format.

 ## DistributedContext Propagation
-`DistributedContext` may be propagated across process boundaries or across any arbitrary boundaries for various reasons.
+`DistributedContext` may be propagated across process boundaries or across any arbitrary boundaries (process, $OTHER_BOUNDARY1, $OTHER_BOUNDARY2, etc) for various reasons.
 For example, one may propagate 'project-id' Entry across all micro-services to break down metrics by 'project-id'.
 Not all entries in a `DistributedContext` should be propagated and not all entries in a `DistributedContext` should be accepted from a remote peer.
 Hence, `DistributedContext` propagator must allow specifying an optional list of ordered `EntryPropagationFilter`s for receiving entries or for forwarding entries or for both.